 God invites us into His Kingdom work, but as co-laborers, not to do anything on our own.

-It’s a humbling confession to make, but it’s a critical one.
-Sometimes I confuse Jesus’ command to “seek first the Kingdom” with a mandate bring the Kingdom.
-As if that were something I could actually do on my own.
-I think that I am supposed to rescue the world, when that is God’s job.
+It may seem obvious, but many of us, especially in the church, seem to forget this simple fact.
+We confuse Jesus’ command to “seek first the Kingdom” with a mandate bring the Kingdom.
+As if that were something we could actually do on our own.
+We think that we are supposed to rescue the world when that is God’s job.

 Submitting to God’s Yoke